jnmunene/Health-Data-Analysis/README.md

 # task-automation
+## Data
+The data in the (.xlsx) file is real-world health data.
+For privacy of users, content of the messages received from users has been removed and their phone numbers redacted.
+Included, are two worksheets:
+1) Messages Raw: Incoming message log.
+a.
+Datetime: Date and time of message
+b.
+UserID: Unique identifier for each user.
+For privacy of our clients, users’ phone numbers have been replaced with this ID.
+c.
+Original Text: Incoming message from user (removed for privacy purposes)
+d.
+Translation: Text translated from Swahili (removed for privacy purposes)
+e.
+Intent: As detected by the NLP model
+f.
+Confidence: Confidence score/level assigned to the intent by the NLP model
-Task
+## Task
-1) Using the intents in the Messages Raw worksheet and build a USER JOURNEY for each user (where relevant.)
+1) Use the intents in the Messages Raw worksheet and build a USER JOURNEY for each user (where relevant.)
 The User Journey can be defined as follows:
 a.
 Some (not all) users ask more than one question.
 b.
 For those that ask more than one question, we know what date they asked the